God's Appointed Times

 Time: 25 Kislev (Nov-Dec); lasts 8 days.

 New Covenant Meaning: While not mentioned in the Tanakh the festival was observed by Yeshua (John 10:22).
-Hanukkah represents the light of Messiah burning brightly in our hearts.
 It is fitting for believers to honor Messiah with thanksgiving for deliverance from sin and dedicating our lives anew to Him.
 Hanukkah was probably the time of year that the Magi visited the holy family in Bethlehem.
 Thus, like the Magi Hanukkah is a time to recognize Yeshua as King.
 Christians could reclaim the spiritual meaning of Christmas by celebrating Hanukkah.
-See my web article The Message of Hanukkah.
+See my commentary on John 10:22 and web article The Message of Hanukkah.

 Jewish New Years